 African taxidermy mounts include the traditional shoulder mount which is far by far the most popular choice for African hunters.
-For some animals, especially the cats, nothing short of a full mount will do justice to the animal and the hunt memories.
+For some animals though, especially the cats, nothing short of a full mount will do justice to the animal and the hunt memories.

 The the decision on which type of African taxidermy mount to have is one usually based on personal taste, space available to display the trophies and budget.
 More and more hunters are deciding to forgo trophy taxidermy altogether as the cost of the taxidermy work and shipping often works out to be such a significant amount that could go towards their next African hunt.
 They are happy to rely on their trophy photographs to recall the memories of the hunt.

-- As you take each of your African animals, you will be asked which mount you would like for it and the skin will be cut appropriately.
-This is a more or less 'do or die' decision because it is nearly impossible to convert a skin to different mount style once it has been cut.
+As you take each of your African animals, you should be asked which mount and/or other parts you would like and the skin will be cut appropriately.
+This decision may have to be made in the field if you are a long way from the skinning shed or it is a heavyweight animal that will need to be carried to the hunting truck.
+Your mount choice is a 'do or die' decision because it is usually not possible to convert a skin to different traditional mount style once it has been cut.
 You can see from the skinning diagrams how skinning for each mount differs.

 If you are really unsure of what you want to keep as a trophy at the time of skinning, ask to have the skinning done to cover all the possibilities.
 Remember, you can take skin away but cannot add it and some cuts cannot be adjusted to make different mounts.
 For example, a flat skin cannot be turned into a full mount but a full mount could be reduced to a shoulder mount.